mozilla/mig/modules/file/doc.rst

   content regexes defined in a given search to return a match.
 It is set to not set by default.

-  example: `-path /home -name authorized_keys -content "^(#|\s+|...list of ssh keys...)$" -macroal`
+  example: `-path /home -name authorized_keys -content "^((#.+)|(\s+)|...list of ssh keys...)$" -macroal`

   will list authorized_keys file that have contain either a comment, an empty line or one of the listed ssh keys.
-If a file has a line that doesn't match the content regex, it will not be returned in the results.
+It will only return a file in the results if all the lines of the file match the regex.

 * **mismatch=<filter>** inverts the results for the given filter.
-This can be used to list files that did not match a given expression, instead of the default behavior which returns files that match an expression.
+This can be used to list files that did not match a given check, instead of the default which returns files that match a check.

   For example, the following search will return files where all lines match the content regex: